 For your sanity and for security reasons I recommend that you put all your spare keys in a secure box.
 Then secure the key safe to a wall or inside a cupboard that is out of sight.
 The secure box pictured below is a cash box that has an electronic lock fitted.
 It is installed in a cabinet at shoulder height making it difficult to attack.

 The picture above was my neighbours’ garage door.
 There were no additional security measures in place to stop this from happening.
 There are three additionals garage security improvements you can install.

 If you have a euro cylinder fitted to your garage door, then this must be a British Standard 3 Star Euro Cylinder.
 This will stop thieves attacking the locking mechanism.

 Fit a Garage Defender.
 Garage Defenders are very popular on blocks of garages on housing estates.
 They offer a visible deterrent and physical stop the door from opening.

 The major disadvantage to a Garage Defender is that they are fitted to the floor.
-If you have any back issues then the Garage Defender is will be difficult for you to open and close.
+If you have any back issues, then the Garage Defender will be difficult for you to open and close.
 Secondly, because they are fitted to the floor, the padlock can collect a lot of dirt in the keyway.
 This may stop you from being able to open it.